← Tools

 A JWT has three Base64url-encoded parts separated by dots: header.payload.signature.
 Defined in RFC 7519.
 See also: jwt.io introduction.

 The header names the algorithm.
 The payload carries claims.
 The signature lets the server verify both haven't been tampered with.
 Read more: JWT Token Debugging and Security Analysis.
+Encode or decode the raw parts with the Base64 Encoder.

 Common Claims